ice-wm/man/icewm.md

 - [icewmbg(1)](icewmbg)

     The background setting application.
 It can assign plain background color or images in different formats to the X background.
-Each work space can have its own background.
+Each workspace can have its own background.
 It supports semi-transparency.
 Semitransparent background image and colour can be configured.
 When the background image has changed then [icewmbg(1)](icewmbg) can be notified to update the background.